 - What it is: Pawning an item is a quick way to get cash for items that you have sitting in your closet or garage.
 Basically, if you own an item that’s in demand at pawn shops and there’s a pawn shop nearby, you have all the necessary ingredients to get some cash right now.

 - How it works: Pawn shops are looking for items that they can buy from you and then resell at a higher price.
 You bring in an item, and if the pawn shop wants it and thinks that it will sell, they will offer a percentage of the item’s expected resale value.
 If you accept the offer, you hand over the item, and they hand over the cash.
 Here’s the catch: this isn’t really a payment — it’s a loan.
-Your item will have two to three months to sell.
-If it does, you keep the money.
-If it doesn’t, you’ll be expected to come pick up the item and pay back the loan, with interest (interest rates vary widely, but 10% per month is common).
+You’ll be expected to pay back the loan, usually within the month.
+Interest will accrue, and interest rates can be high.
+If you’re unable to pay back the loan, it can roll over — with even higher fees — or the pawn shop will sell your item.

 - How to get started: Take a look around your house for what you can bring to a pawn shop.
 Some of the most in-demand items at pawn shops include tools, laptops, gaming systems, tablets, leather, furs, musical instruments, sports memorabilia, Louis Vuitton or other high-end designer clothing and luggage, and high-quality jewelry.
 Then run a quick Google search for “pawn shops near me” to find a pawn shop in your area.